playframework/play-meta/releasing/lagom.md

 * If there is a new release branch, update the nightlies script on `vegemite` to ensure the documentation is deployed
     * The GitHub repository is the source of truth, so change it in a GitHub pull request first
     * After it is merged, ssh to `vegemite` and git pull the latest version
-    * It’s a good idea to test running the command manually rather than waiting for the next nightly run
+    * It's a good idea to test running the command manually rather than waiting for the next nightly run